RapidStart Leadership Main Logo

 If you don’t have hooks strategically sprinkled throughout your speech, chances are your audience will bail mentally if not physically.

-You have to find ways to keep hooking your audience in so THEY don’t want to let go.
+You have to find ways to keep hooking your audience so THEY don’t want to let go.

 Hook #1: Curiosity Hook